Dexys Midnight Runners: Let the Record Show: Dexys Do Irish and Country Soul

 On St. Patrick's Day (Thursday, 17 March) 2016, Dexys announced the release of their fifth studio album, Let the Record Show: Dexys Do Irish and Country Soul, which was subsequently released on 100%/Warner Music on 3 June 2016.
 The album features interpretations of Irish folk standards plus songs written by contemporary musicians.
 The pre-release videos included on Dexys' Facebook page featured three band members: Rowland, Lucy Morgan, and Sean Read, whom Rowland described as the "nucleus" of the current version of Dexys.
 The album also includes guest violinist Helen O'Hara, recording with the band for the first time in 30 years.
 Rowland said that the idea for the album dated back to 1984–85, at which time the album would have been called Irish and featured only traditional Irish songs as interpreted by Dexys.
 O'Hara, in fact, had released such an album in 1998, entitled A Night in Ireland, which includes three of the same songs.
 According to Rowland, "the brief [has] expanded from solely consisting of Irish songs, to songs I've always loved and wanted to record", such as "You Wear It Well", "To Love Somebody", and "Both Sides, Now".

 Dexys made its only two live appearances of 2016 to support this release: one at a private reception at the Embassy of Ireland in London on 6 June and one at Rough Trade East in London on 3 June.
 They also performed two songs on the ITV program Weekend on 11 June.
 For these three performances, O'Hara temporarily rejoined Dexys in place of Morgan, who was unavailable.

+The album entered the UK Official Albums Chart Top 100 at number 10 and remained there for one week.